adamfisk/LittleProxy/performance/README.md

 See [this spreadsheet](http://goo.gl/9MEDX3) for a history of results.

-On the tables, Avg, Min, Max and Std Dev refer to response time in ms.
+The columns "Avg", "Min", "Max" and "Std Dev" refer to response time in ms.

-Error % indicates the percent of pages that had some error.
+The column "Error %" indicates the percent of pages that had some error.
 Even if only one image failed to load, the entire page is considered to be in error.

 ### August 29 2013